All boats need their running lights on between sunset and sunrise. Lights also need to be on during periods of restricted visibility.

 NOTE: A sailboat under motor-power and sail is considered a power-driven boat.

 Sailboats under sail alone must exhibit navigation lights shone in graphic three below.
 Graphics 4 and 5 may also be used for boats under 23 feet in length.

 Sailboats of less than 23 feet in length, shall exhibit an all-round white light, or have ready at hand an electric torch or lighted lantern showing a white light which shall be exhibited in sufficient time to prevent a collision.
 (See figure 6c above).

 A manually propelled boat less than 23 feet may:

 a) display those lights prescribed for sailboats or,

-b) have ready at hand and flashlight or lighted lantern showing a white light to display in sufficient time to prevent a collision (see figure 3 and 6 above).
+b) have ready at hand a flashlight or lighted lantern showing a white light to display in sufficient time to prevent a collision (see Figures 3 and 6 above).

 Motorboats and sailboats at anchor must display anchor lights.
 An anchor light is an all-round white light visible for 2 miles and aimed forward where it is best seen.
 But vessels less than 23 feet are not required to display anchor lights unless anchored in or near a narrow channel, fairway, anchorage, or where other vessels navigate.
 Also, anchor lights are not required on vessels less than 65 feet-7 inches, anchored by a special anchorage area designated by the Secretary of Transportation.